antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 ```

 Based in our study of the result data type signatures,
-in this workflow we process a result `&fner` with this code:
+in this workflow we process result of `&fner` with this code:

 ```perl6
 my $albRes2 = $albRes.grep({ $_ ~~ Pair }).rotor(2)>>.Hash;